Eusebio Poncela: Career

 In the 1990s, he lived in Argentina, featuring in films such as A Shadow You Soon Will Be (1994), Martín (Hache) (1997), and La sonámbula.
 He also garnered notoriety in the country for his participation in the music video for Los Fabulosos Cadillacs's "Matador" and for collaborations with his close Argentine acquaintance Fito Páez (Balada de Donna Helena and "Sasha, Sisí y el círculo de baba").
 He portrayed the Devil in "Pacto", an Argentine television commercial for Renault Clio.

 In the 2000s, Poncela returned to Spain.
 In the fantasy thriller Intact (2001), he played a man gifted with the ability to steal luck from others.
 His performance in the film earned him his only Goya Award nomination.
 He also appeared in Black Serenade (2001) and 800 Bullets (2002).
 At the 2004 Gijón International Film Festival, he received the Nacho Martínez Award.

 With the turn of the century, as the pace of his work in film slowed down, the weight of his career in television series increased.
 He played the cardinal Casimiro Morcillo, president of the Spanish Episcopal Conference, in the TVE miniseries Tarancón, el quinto mandamiento about the life of Cardinal Tarancón.
 He portrayed another cleric, Cardinal Cisneros, in the third season of the historical series Isabel, reprising the role in the sequel series Carlos, Rey Emperador, in a crossover episode of El ministerio del tiempo, and in the feature film The Broken Crown.
 His television work also included villain roles in Red Eagle and El accidente.
 In advance of the 2017 Sant Jordi Awards ceremony, Poncela was announced as the recipient of the Sant Jordi Special Award for Lifetime Achievements.
 Late television roles include his appearance in the season 2 of Merlí: Sapere Aude (2021) playing a mentor to the protagonist and his portrayal of a psychiatrist in the psychological thriller series Matices (2025).

 In 2022, Poncela starred in a play of Manuel Puig's Kiss of the Spider Woman directed by Carlota Ferrer.
 He also received the LesGaiCineMad festival's honorary award at Cine Doré.

-The Last Rapture, a documentary film about Rapture featuring Poncela, is set to be released in September 2025 at the 73rd San Sebastián International Film Festival.
+The Last Rapture, a documentary film about Rapture featuring Poncela, was presented in September 2025 at the 73rd San Sebastián International Film Festival.

+His work as a family patriarch in the thriller series The Tribute (which he finished shooting shortly before his death) was post-humously released on SkyShowtime in April 2026.